 All the website development agencies I speak to are telling me they’ve never been busier, with all types of businesses and sectors pivoting to do more business online.
 It’s a trend that we were already seeing, but it’s increased over the past few months as many companies adapt to survive.
 Marketing and PR have to follow suit.

-It means the competition online is greater than ever with lots of different companies vying for the same online space, so brands need to be thinking creatively and combining Digital PR and SEO to really get more online exposure and visibility.
+It means the competition online is greater than ever with lots of different companies vying for the same online space, so brands need to be thinking creatively and combining Digital PR and their lead gen or ecommerce SEO strategies to really get more online exposure and visibility.